 Four trade houses have their offices here.
 They arrange caravans into the island in order to procure trade goods from the natives.
 They also pay for any relics adventurers might have found in the island ruins.
 The trade houses do have an arrangement with the mayor and pays tax for anything they ship from the island.

 The trade houses are, from left to right; Cenno's Exotic Goods, Orsos Shipping, Shark and Fox Holdings and the Gelna Trade House.

 This is a small chapel dedicated to Nil (or some other deity from the campaign your running).
 Two clerics work here, Father Isak and Priestess Vena.
 They aim to bring their beliefs to the island natives and arrange occasional missionary expeditions.

 This stone building is commissioned by the Moldune Emperor himself.
 It is imperative, they claim, that this new strange island is properly mapped and it's ruins thoroughly examined.
 Word around town is that they are nothing but spies for the empire and that, if they find some valuable recourse, the empire will move in and claim the island as theirs.
 Knowing the empire that is probably true.

 Working here is Grand Scholar Rico with four of his apprentices.
-Rico is an old but jolly man with severe reumatism.
+Rico is a jolly man even though he's old and suffers from severe reumatism.

 9. Nice Stone Buildings